asyncapi/generator/docs/authoring.md

   );
 }
 ```
 The exported default function returns a `File` component as a root component which the [Generator](https://github.com/asyncapi/generator) uses to figure out what file should be generated.
 In our case we overwrite the default functionality of saving the file as `MyTemplate.js` but instead use the filename `asyncapi.md`.
 It is then specified that we should render `Some text that should render as is\n` within that file.
-Notice the `\n` character at the end, this is something that is automatically added after each children in the `File` and `Indent` component.
+Notice the `\n` character at the end, this is something that is automatically added after `Text` component.

 For further information about components, props etc. see the [Generator React SDK](https://github.com/asyncapi/generator-react-sdk)

 ### Common assumptions

 1. All files within the template directory are rendered if their root component is of type `File` and the path is not part of the `nonRenderableFiles` configuration.
-1. New lines are automatically added for each child in `File` and `Indent` component.
+1. New lines are automatically added after each `Text` component.

 ### Debugging React template
-We will use a `Visual studio code` launch configuration as an example on how to debug your template.
+With react it enables you to debug your templates.
+Below are a section of common idé's and how to enable debugging.

+#### VSCode
 Add the following launch configuration in your workspace:
 ```json
 {